Use Junos PyEZ to Configure Devices Running Junos OS

 the configuration to make it active, and then unlock the configuration

 database.
-When using the Junos PyEZ
+When you use the Junos PyEZ

 Config utility to make unstructured configuration changes in the shared